pal03377/master-thesis/thesis.typ

 == Proposed System
 // Note: Describe the proposed system in detail.
 Use the following subsections to structure your description.
 We propose a new system on top of Athena-CoFee called Athena.
-In the following, we will describe Athena's functional and non-functional requirements using the Requirements Analysis Document Template in @bruegge2004object.
+In the following, we will describe the functional and non-functional requirements of Athena using the Requirements Analysis Document Template in @bruegge2004object.

 === Functional Requirements
 // Note: List and describe all functional requirements of your system.
 Also mention requirements that you were not able to realize.
 The short title should be in the form “verb objective”